DingoGoesBingo/Seed-Database-Manager/README.md

 ### Step 9.
 Accessing the tool!

-Once it finishes building, it is now accessable on your browser!
-The link can be found by clicking the GitHub object on Railway, found immediately under the *deployments* tab.
-You can change this link by navigating to the settings tab and scrolling down to the networking section!
+Once it finishes building, you need to generate a web domain name to be able to access the tool via the web.
+To do this, navigate to **Settings -> Networking** on your GitHub repo object in Railway, and you should see a button to **generate a domain**.
+After clicking that, it will automatically assign a web link to access the tool, but this link can be changed if you desire.
+Also, the link will now be visible under the *deployments* tab of the GitHub repo object as well.